Skip to Content

 When deciding how many cranking amps a truck needs, it is important to remember that there are several different factors to consider.
 These factors include engine size, type, and crank motor.
 To determine the right amount of cranking amps, check the owner’s manual or contact an automotive technician.

-READ ALSO: How Much Does It Cost to Get a Truck Wrapped?
+READ ALSO: How Much Can a 3/4 Ton Truck Haul?

 Cold cranking amps are the amount of power required by a 12V battery to start the engine in cold temperatures, usually below 0degF.
 The exact number depends on the type of vehicle, but the general rule is that consumer vehicles need 400 to 600 cranking amps while commercial vehicles need 1500 to 2000 cranking amps.
 Very small vehicles, however, should have no more than 150 cranking amps.